nanoporetech/tombo/docs/resquiggle.rst

 In the Tombo framework, it is possible to access and store basecalls and genome-anchored re-squiggle results in custom locations within FAST5 files.

 For example, basecalls can be found in the ``Basecall_1D_001`` slot in a set of reads that have been basecalled more than one time.
-In this case the basecalls can be accessed in Tombo by specifying the ``--basecall-group`` option to the ``resquiggle`` command.
+In this case the basecalls can be accessed in Tombo by specifying the ``--basecall-group`` option to the ``tombo resquiggle`` command.

 It can also be adventageous to store re-squiggle results in a non-standard locations.
-For example, if one would like to test multiple sets of re-squiggle parameters or reference versions without having to overwrite old results and re-run the ``resquiggle`` command, the ``--corrected-group`` option can be specified.
+For example, if one would like to test multiple sets of re-squiggle parameters or reference versions without having to overwrite old results and re-run the ``tombo resquiggle`` command, the ``--corrected-group`` option can be specified.
 This will store the re-squiggle results in a new slot within the FAST5 file as well as creating a new Tombo index file.

 .. important::

-   If the ``--corrected-group`` is specified in the ``resquiggle`` command, this same value must be passed to all other Tombo sub-commands in order to access these results.
+   If the ``--corrected-group`` is specified in the ``tombo resquiggle`` command, this same value must be passed to all other Tombo sub-commands in order to access these results.
 This inlcudes all filtering, plotting, significance testing, and text output commands.